EXPLAINER: How do border policies affect US infection rates?

 The federal government has not disclosed this data, but in Texas’ Rio Grande Valley — the busiest stretch of the border for illegal crossing attempts — local officials recently publicized their own data.

 On Aug.
 4, local officials in McAllen, Texas, announced that out of nearly 88,000 migrants released by CBP in the city since mid-February, more than 7,000 had tested positive for COVID-19, which is a positivity rate of more than 8%.
+Catholic Charities of the Rio Grande Valley arranged hotel rooms for those infected.
 Positive tests became more frequent in recent weeks, surpassing 16% — a rate that county officials said was similar to the local population.

 WHAT DO PUBLIC HEALTH OFFICIALS SAY IS FUELING THE INCREASE IN CASES IN THE U.S.?